 What Is MBTI And Where Does It Come From?

 When you hear the term “personality test”, you might assume that it was designed by renowned psychologists.
-While this is true for almost all personality tests, the MBTI is an exception, as the MBTI was designed by two American women.
-Katherine Cook Briggs was an aspiring author with an interest in psychology; and the other was her daughter Isabel Briggs-Myers.
+While this is true for almost all personality tests, the MBTI is an exception, as the MBTI was designed by two laypersons.
+One was Katherine Cook Briggs, an American aspiring author with an interest in psychology; and the other was her daughter Isabel Briggs-Myers.

 She was inspired by the pathbreaking works of Carl Jung, a Swiss psychiatrist, and his theories on the human psyche.
 She worked on developing a personality test based on Jung’s ideas on psychological types.
 This was later continued by her daughter, Isabel Briggs-Myers, who was highly influenced by her mother’s ideas.
 The MBTI was initially developed by the mother-daughter duo with the goal of assigning wartime jobs to men according to their personalities.